Stylohyoid Muscle Strain

 • Location:

 The stylohyoid muscle is located in the neck.
-It runs from the base of the skull (near the ear) to the hyoid bone in the upper part of the throat.
+It runs from the base of the (near the ear) to the hyoid bone in the upper part of the throat.

 • Structure: